TabithaSneha/stylus-snake-game/README.md

 ***

-In this project, the Classic Snake Game (which uses a keypad-control) has been recreated to a Stylus-controlled Snake Game, where the movement of the snake is controlled a Stylus in front of the computer camera.
+In this project, the Classic Snake Game (which uses a keypad-control) has been recreated to a Stylus-controlled Snake Game, where the movement of the snake is controlled by a Stylus in front of the computer camera.

 ## Results:-